Black Bear Hunting

 - A hunter killing a black bear shall attach a field tag to the carcass of the black bear before moving the carcass from the place of the kill.

-- The field tag must include hunter’s name, hunter’s DNRid, date of kill, time of kill, and the county of kill.
-Hunters may create their own field tag or use a Field Tag provided in the Maryland Guide to Hunting & Trapping.
+- The field tag must include hunter’s name, hunter’s DNRid, date of kill, time of kill and the county of kill.
+Hunters may create their own field tag or use a Field Tag provided in the Maryland Guide to Hunting and Trapping.

 - Proof of sex shall remain attached to all field dressed bear carcasses.

 - The bear carcass may be quartered or separated into pieces to facilitate retrieval.
 However, the head and hide shall remain together and proof of sex shall remain attached to one hindquarter.

 - The bear must be taken to an official bear checking station within 24 hours.
 Questions and requests concerning check-in may be referred to the Wildlife and Heritage Service at Mt.
 Nebo Wildlife Management Area at 301-334-4255.

 - The field tag will be exchanged for a black bear possession tag which will be securely attached to the carcass.

 - Successful black bear hunters shall forfeit any biological data or specimens necessary to properly manage this species.